Article written by

 - Help treat conditions that affect the central nervous system (CNS), such as epilepsy, Alzheimer’s Disease, motor neurone disease (MND), neurofibromatosis, and Parkinson’s disease

 Hesperetin is a citrus-flavored flavonoid but is more sweet than bitter.
 Hesperetin is found in sweet oranges and lemons.
-Hesperetin may be useful in the treatment of lethal cardiac arrhythmias (fatal, irregular heartbeat).
+Hesperetin may be useful in treating lethal cardiac arrhythmias (fatal, irregular heartbeat).

 Taxifolin has an astringent flavor associated with tannin-rich foods and products like vinegar aged in cherry wood, tea, wine, cocoa, and milk thistle seeds.
-Taxifolin could be useful in managing inflammation, tumors, microbial infections, oxidative stress, and cardiovascular and liver disorders.
+Taxifolin could help manage inflammation, tumors, microbial infections, oxidative stress, and cardiovascular and liver disorders.

 Aromadendrene is a minty/woody tasting compound found in safflower, sweet marjoram, sweet bay, eucalyptus, and spearmint.
 When aromadendrene and the terpene cineole interact, they promote powerful antibacterial effects.
 There could also be an interaction with THC, contributing to its bronchodilatory effects (i.e., it opens up the throat and lungs to help the respiratory system take in more oxygen).